“`html

 Massage Therapy School in Northern Virginia

-AVI Career Training in Vienna, VA is one of Northern Virginia’s COE-accredited massage therapy schools — offering hands-on training, financial aid, and a direct path to Virginia licensure.
+AVI Career Training in Vienna, VA is one of Northern Virginia’s COE-accredited massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) schools — offering hands-on training, flexible payment plans, and a direct path to Virginia licensure.
 If you’re ready to build a healthcare-adjacent career that pays well and puts your skills to work every single day, this is where that journey starts.

 The Northern Virginia and DC metro area is one of the strongest job markets in the country for massage therapists.
-Between the region’s high concentration of medical offices, chiropractic clinics, luxury spas, and an enormous veteran and active-duty military community that relies on therapeutic bodywork, demand for licensed massage therapists here consistently outpaces supply.
+(NO FINANCIAL AID FOR THIS PROGRAM) Between the region’s high concentration of medical offices, chiropractic clinics, luxury spas, and an enormous veteran and active-duty military community that relies on therapeutic bodywork, demand for licensed massage therapists here consistently outpaces supply.
 Choosing the right massage therapy program — one that’s accredited, clinically rigorous, and financially accessible — is the decision that sets everything else in motion.

 Start your application at AVI today →